-British envoy: Brunei-UK trade ties to continue after Brexit - The Scoop
+British envoy: Brunei relationship won't be impacted by Brexit - The Scoop

 With a new prime minister and Conservative-majority government, Lindsay said he does not expect significant changes in the two countries’ relations.

-Lindsay said the UK is one of the world’s top destinations for international students and they are determined to remain in that position.
+Lindsay said the UK remains the top destination for Bruneian students, given the deep historical ties between the two countries.

-He said there is an additional incentive for Bruneian students to pursue their tertiary education in the UK with the new post-study work visa for graduates, which takes effect this year.
+He added that students who pursue their tertiary education in the UK will be eligible for the new post-study work visa for graduates, which takes effect this year.

-The UK post-study work visa allows international students to stay in the UK after their graduation to find work for up to two years.
+The UK post-study work visa allows international students to stay in the UK after their graduation to work for up to two years.

-“The post-study work visa is not Brexit-related but it is a great opportunity for Brunei students and I think it is a core part of our bilateral relationship that Brunei will continue to go study and enjoy the UK experience,” he said.
+“The post-study work visa is not Brexit-related but it is a great opportunity for Brunei students.
+I think it is a core part of our bilateral relationship that Brunei will continue to go study and enjoy the UK experience,” he said.

 The two countries have long-standing and strong defence ties as demonstrated by persistent engagement between British and Bruneian navies, with British warships making four visits to the sultanate in the past year.